September 28th, 2023

 GRI helps a real estate investor predict how much income his property might generate.
 Investors start with the GRI while making the property proforma.
 They then make the deductions from this GRI to know the exact income from the property.
 This will help them in planning their monthly payments towards the mortgage loans.

-A fixed Rate Mortgage is a type of loan where the rate of interest is fixed throughout the term of the loan.
+A fixed-rate mortgage is a type of loan where the rate of interest is fixed throughout the term of the loan.
 The other option is the adjustable-rate mortgage where the interest rate fluctuates during the tenure of the loan.

 A Riparian owner is a person who owns a land bordering/abetting/enclosing a water body.
 Usually, the state owns the rights to surface water in lakes and rivers.
 Riparian rights like water usage, boating, fishing, bathing rights, etc. come into play for properties bordering such water bodies.

-Business Owners might entrust the right and responsibility of managing a property to a real estate agent or a control person.
-This controlling person can lease, rent, supervise and collect dues from the tenant on behalf of the owner.
+Business owners might entrust the right and responsibility of managing a property to a real estate agent or a control person.
+This controlling person can lease, rent, supervise, and collect dues from the tenant on behalf of the owner.

-Every person interested in real estate investing must have a good knowledge of the above terms to make his/her investment a success.
-You can always contact a friendly Real Estate Agent like Billy Sutton or Lacey Sutton, from Coldwell Banker Chesapeake to seek advice on investment properties on the Eastern Shore of Maryland to invest in.
+You can always contact a friendly real estate agent like Billy Sutton or Lacey Sutton, from Coldwell Banker Chesapeake to seek advice on investment properties on the Eastern Shore of Maryland to invest in.
+We are well-versed in the Chesapeake real estate market and have a strong understanding of real estate definitions.
+Get in touch with us if you need help with your real estate investment strategy.

 Whether you’re selling or buying a home for the first time or the tenth time, we’re here to help the process go as smoothly and quickly as possible.
-Just let us know your real estate goals and we’ll make them happen.
+Just let us know your Chestertown real estate goals and we’ll make them happen.

-We’d be happy to discuss your home for sale and answer any questions you may have about buying or selling homes in Maryland.
+We’d be happy to discuss your estate for sale and answer any questions you may have about buying or selling homes in Maryland.
 Drop us a line or fill out the contact form today – we look forward to getting to know you!

 Comments